 The following Corporation Tax guidance note Produced by Tolley in association with Anne Fairpo provides comprehensive and up to date tax information covering:

-Finance Act 2011 inserted into CTA 2009 an elective exemption from UK corporation tax for the profits of an overseas Permanent Establishment (PE) of a UK company (other than certain insurance companies).
-The term ‘permanent establishment’ is now used in UK tax law to refer to those overseas operations of a company which were previously described as a ‘branch’.
+The UK provides an elective exemption from UK corporation tax for the profits of an overseas permanent establishment (PE) of a UK company (other than certain insurance companies).
+The term ‘permanent establishment’ is used in UK tax law to refer to those overseas operations of a company which were previously described as a ‘branch’.

 Where an election is made under these rules, the profits and losses of all of a UK company’s PEs will be exempt from UK corporation tax.

 The calculation of the amount of exempt profits and losses is not straightforward.
-The calculation initially follows the rules in Article 7 of the OECD Model Tax Treaty (or, where the UK has a treaty in place with the relevant jurisdiction, the equivalent rules in that treaty) to determine the initial attributable profits or losses.
-Chargeable gains are included and notional capital allowances are then deducted, as are certain interest payments.
-All available claims and elections that would reduce the profits are assumed to have been made.
+The calculation initially follows the rules in Article 7 of the OECD Model Tax Treaty (or where the UK has a treaty in place with the relevant jurisdiction, the equivalent rules in that treaty) to determine the initial attributable profits or losses.
+Chargeable gains are included and notional capital a

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.